 - Balance transfers can come at a price.
 Transfer fees can be as high as 5% of the total amount transferred.
 Additionally, your credit score can take a hit when applying for a transfer.

 If your credit history is less than perfect, you may not be approved to transfer your entire balance.
 You may also be denied entirely.
+If that's the case, you may want to look into ways for building your credit before applying.
+Kovo's Credit Builder program is an amazing option if you're struggling to get the credit score you need.

 Who Should Consider a Balance Transfer?